Vicky Bowman

 She was educated at The Dragon School, Oxford High School, Pembroke College, Cambridge and the University of Chicago.

+"Bowman " is the family name of her first husband.
 Bowman first served as a junior diplomat in what was then called Burma in 1990.

-On 24 August 2022, she was reportedly detained at her home in Yangon along with her husband Htein Lin, a prominent artist and former political prisoner, and charged with immigration offences.
-In September 2022 she was sentenced to one year in prison for staying at an address different to the one she had registered under.
+On 24 August 2022, she was detained at her home in Yangon along with her second husband Htein Lin, a prominent artist and former political prisoner, and charged with immigration offences.
+In September 2022, she was sentenced to one year in prison for staying at an address different to the one she had registered under.

-On November 17 2022, the Myanmar military released Bowman along with 6000 prisoners to mark Myanmar National Day, she was subsequently deported.
+On 17 November 2022, the Myanmar military released Bowman along with 6,000 prisoners to mark Myanmar National Day, she was subsequently deported.

+She was made a Companion of the Order of St Michael and St George (CMG) in the 2023 Birthday Honours.